Alessandro-Dodon/inflation_forecast/README.md

 # Inflation Forecasting with ML

 This updated group project focuses on forecasting inflation using various time series techniques.
-The dataset is sourced from the Federal Reserve Bank of St. Louis and includes key economic indicators used for modeling inflation rates.
+The dataset is sourced from the Federal Reserve Bank of St. Louis, a gold standard for applied macroeconomics.

 > **Note:** The code is being updated to be more precise and efficient in terms of data processing and model implementation.